kaleoyster/scared/src/literature-review.md

 Research priorities include improving parent-child agreement understanding, developing more sophisticated analysis methods, and enhancing the clinical utility of the SCARED through digital innovations.

 The integration of machine learning and artificial intelligence may offer new opportunities for analyzing and interpreting SCARED data in the future.

+## Ideas:

+1. Digital Mental Health Tools
+-	Using mobile apps or digital forms of SCARED for longitudinal, real-time assessment.
+-	Personalizing anxiety interventions based on user data and feedback.

+2. Latent Structure of Anxiety
+-	Exploring whether anxiety exists as distinct disorders or continuous dimensions.
+-	Research using latent class analysis, factor analysis, and network psychometrics.

+3. Multi-Informant Agreement
+- Comparing parent-report and child-report forms of SCARED.
+- Understanding discrepancies as diagnostic signals (e.g., internalizing symptoms often under-reported by adults).

+4. Machine Learning in Mental Health
+- Predicting anxiety severity, treatment response, or future diagnosis using ML.
+- Feature engineering from survey items, behavioral data, school records, even speech or facial analysis.

+5. Measurement Validity Across Cultures
+- Adapting and validating SCARED across different countries, languages, and cultural contexts.
+- Research on measurement invariance, bias, and translation fidelity.

+6. Anxiety Subtypes and Comorbidity
+-	Studying overlap with depression, ADHD, ASD, or trauma.
+-	Creating symptom-based subtyping models to inform more tailored treatments.

+7. Early Detection and Prevention
+- Using short-form screeners like SCARED in schools, pediatric clinics, or telehealth platforms.
+- Identifying early markers in at-risk populations.